- Steans Center

 Types of Rubrics

-There are two common types of rubrics:
+There are three common types of rubrics:

 An analytic rubric resembles a grid with the criteria for a student product listed in the leftmost column and with levels of performance listed across the top row often using numbers and/or descriptive tags.
 The cells within the center of the rubric may be left blank or may contain descriptions of what the specified criteria look like for each level of performance.
 When scoring with an analytic rubric each of the criteria is scored individually.